 Switching from Android to iPhone is unbelievably easy, thanks to Apple's Move to iOS app.
 To use it, you'll need your old Android phone and your new iPhone to hand, preferably fresh out of the box.
 Make sure both are connected to the same Wi-Fi network, as this is how the data will be transferred.

-3. Tap 'Agree', 'Next', or 'Continue' on both phones until your iPhone gives you a 10-digit code.
+- Tap 'Agree', 'Next', or 'Continue' on both phones until your iPhone gives you a 10-digit or 6-digit code.
 Enter it on your Android when prompted.

 The majority of apps are available on both platforms, so re-downloading your favourites shouldn't be a problem.
 The only issue is paid apps, which sadly you'll need to re-purchase from the App Store if you still want to use them.